nimnaGamage/Sequence_aligner/README.md

 # Sequence aligner

-## This Python program uses Biopython and other 3rd party packages to align biological sequences (DNA, RNA, and amino acid).
+This Python program uses Biopython and other 3rd party packages to align biological sequences (DNA, RNA, and amino acid)

-Typically, below methods should take a FASTA file containing multiple DNA, RNA, or amino acid sequences.
-•	A method to output the type of a given FASTA sequence.
-•	A method to calculate the global pairwise similarity score between all sequence pairs in the input file and write the output in a text file.
+This program includes methods to
+  - calculate the global pairwise similarity score, melting temperature, isoelectric point and aromaticity of given sequences
-•	A method to generate a dot plot to represent pairwise similarity for two given sequences.
-You can draw the dot plot as a scatter plot, if required.
+  - generate a dot plot to represent pairwise similarity
-•	A method to run BLAST searches on several sequence inputs in a single FASTA file.
-Depending on the type of the sequence, it should run an appropriate BLAST algorithm type.
-Use the previous function to detect the type of the sequence.
-•	A method to find a sequence from GenBank when its accession number is given, and save it in FASTA format.
-•	A method to calculate the melting temperature of a given nucleotide sequence.
-•	A method to calculate the isoelectric point of a given amino acid                                                                                                                                                 sequence.
-•	A method to calculate the aromaticity of a given amino acid sequence.
+  - run BLAST searches on several sequence inputs